Understanding Carbon Emissions Risks Across the Supply Chain

 • Continuous analysis.
 You can adjust Scope 3 estimations based on changes to product materials, supplier investments or changes to the supply base.

-The end-to-end supply chain visibility with 1Exiger includes due diligence and third-party risk management capabilities to help your business achieve sustainability goals and comply with many ESG-related regulations.
+The end-to-end supply chain visibility with 1Exiger includes due diligence and third-party risk management capabilities to help your business achieve sustainability goals and comply with many ESG-related regulations, like CBAM.
 It can also deliver strategic benefits, like identifying high-impact interventions and opportunities to reduce carbon emissions and reduce costs.

 By taking these steps towards minimizing carbon output across supply chains, your business can remain competitive while contributing to a more sustainable future for everyone.